World Congress on Genetic Counselling (Virtual Conference)

 |Delegates from LMICs*||£50|

-We welcome abstracts from all areas relevant to the main themes of the meeting, for both oral and poster presentations.
+We welcome abstracts from all areas relevant to the main themes of the meeting, for oral presentations and short lightning talks.
 Several oral presentations will be chosen from the abstracts submitted.

 Abstracts will only be considered from registered delegates.
 Please use our online abstract submission system and follow the instructions given to ensure your abstract is submitted correctly.
 All abstracts must be submitted by the deadline.
 If you are intending to submit more than one abstract, please contact the conference organiser prior to registration.